 WWF is at the forefront of efforts to galvanize governments and the public to stop wildlife crime through a global campaign to apply the strength of our worldwide network, our influence with partners and governments, and the passion of our supporters.

-WWF is calling on all governments—and particularly those of demand countries such as China, Vietnam, Thailand and the United States—to strengthen law enforcement, invest in more boots on the ground and commit to long-term demand reduction efforts.
+We're calling on all governments—and particularly those of demand countries such as China, Vietnam, Thailand and the United States—to strengthen law enforcement, invest in more boots on the ground and commit to long-term elephant ivory demand reduction efforts.

 What can we do to stop wildlife crime?

 Elephants, and animals such as tigers and rhinos, face the threat of poaching for their parts.
 We need your support to stop demand for illegal wildlife parts and products.
 Pledge to stop wildlife crime and commit to preserving nature’s beauty for generations.

 NOTE: This story refers specifically to elephant ivory.
 While many people outside the Arctic often associate ivory with elephants, the term is also used for items that come from other species, and has different stipulations.
 Learn more.